jongan69/springboot-chatgpt/README.md

 Here's a brief summary of the key components:

 OpenAIConfig.Java: This is a configuration class for the Spring Framework.
 It sets up a RestTemplate bean and adds an interceptor to it.
-This bean is used to make HTTP requests to the OpenAI service, with the OpenAI API key injected into the Authorization header of each request​1​.
+This bean is used to make HTTP requests to the OpenAI service, with the OpenAI API key injected into the Authorization header of each request.

 CustomBotController.Java: This is a REST controller that handles incoming HTTP GET requests to the /bot/chat URL path.
 It takes a string parameter prompt from the request URL and creates a ChatGPTRequest object with the model and prompt values.
 The request is sent to the OpenAI API and the response is mapped to a ChatGptResponse object.
-The content of the first choice from the response is returned as a string​1​.
+The content of the first choice from the response is returned as a string.

 ChatGPTRequest.Java: This Data Transfer Object (DTO) class represents a request to the ChatGPT API.
-It contains the model information and a list of Message objects, where each Message represents a conversation message with a sender and content​1​.
+It contains the model information and a list of Message objects, where each Message represents a conversation message with a sender and content.

 ChatGPTResponse.Java: This DTO class represents the response from the ChatGPT API.
 It contains a list of Choice objects, each representing a response from the model.
-Each Choice has an index and a Message object representing the content of the choice​1​.
+Each Choice has an index and a Message object representing the content of the choice.

 Message.Java: Message.Java is a DTO that represents a conversation message.
 It contains a role which indicates the sender's role in the conversation, and content which is the content of the message.